- +254715639223

 - P.O Box 819-20106 Molo.

-Network for Ecofarming in Africa (NECOFA) is a community based Non-governmental organization promoting Ecofarming: Ecologically and socially sustainable Land Management.
+Network for Agroecology in Africa in Africa (NAGROA) is a community based Non-governmental organization promoting Ecofarming: Ecologically and socially sustainable Land Management.
 It works towards empowering communities to sustainably access education, health, food security and social dignity.
 The organization has activities in Nakuru, Baringo, Meru, Isiolo and Kajiado counties, and works with rural community groups and schools.

 Region